Azure/azurehpc/examples/cycleserver/readme.md

 The variables can be set with the `-v` option where variables are comma separated.
 The `-d` option is required and will create a new directory name for you.

-The variables you need to set are :
+The required variables you need to set are :

 | Name           | Description                                                         |
 |----------------|---------------------------------------------------------------------|